AustralianBioCommons/Learning-Library/index.md

 affiliations:
 toc: false
 ---
 Welcome to the Learning Library - a selection of recommended resources to get you started in a new topic.
-These themed collections are curated by the life sciences community in collaboration with the Australian BioCommons.
+These themed collections are curated by the life sciences community in collaboration with Australian BioCommons.

 ## Browse the collections